JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 For details and known limitations, see the [description on GitHub](https://github.com/JetBrains/compose-multiplatform-core/pull/915).

-## Layout with nested SwingPanel and ComposePanel
+## Layout with nested Swing and Compose Multiplatform components

+With interoperability, you can combine Swing and Compose Multiplatform in both ways: adding Swing components to a Compose Multiplatform application and adding Compose Multiplatform components to a Swing application.
+If you want to nest several components and freely combine approaches, this scenario is also supported.

-The following code sample demonstrates how Swing and Compose Multiplatform for desktop can be combined in both ways, placing a `SwingPanel` inside a `ComposePanel` which is also inside another `SwingPanel`.
+The following code sample demonstrates how to add a `SwingPanel` to a `ComposePanel`, which is already inside another `SwingPanel`, creating a Swing-Compose Multiplatform-Swing structure:

 ```kotlin
 import androidx.compose.foundation.*